Early Retirement Calculator

 Retiring in Kenya: What Americans Need to Know

-The cost breakdown in Kenya rewards people who understand where the value actually lives.
-Housing in Nairobi runs roughly $400 to $600 a month for a clean, modern apartment in a safe neighborhood, which eats the biggest share of your $1,100.
-Mombasa comes in slightly cheaper at around $900 total monthly, with the coast lifestyle as a bonus.
-Groceries at the local market are genuinely inexpensive, though imported goods carry steep premiums, so you learn to eat what Kenya actually grows.
-Local transport via matatu minibuses costs almost nothing, but most long-term expats budget for Uber or a part-time car hire for reliability and comfort.
-The $3,500 a month a median American city requires versus $1,100 here is the kind of difference that either changes your life or reveals you were never serious about early retirement to begin with.
+Housing eats the largest share of the $1,100 at $400 to $600 for a clean, modern Nairobi apartment in a safe area; Mombasa runs slightly cheaper near $900 total with a coastal lifestyle thrown in.
+Local market groceries stay genuinely cheap, though imported goods carry steep markups, which pushes most expats toward eating what Kenya actually grows.
+Matatu transport costs almost nothing, though most long-termers budget for Uber or a part-time car hire for reliability.
+Set the $3,500 a median American city requires against $1,100 here, and the gap either changes your trajectory or reveals you were never actually serious about early retirement.

-Healthcare is where Kenya asks you to be honest with yourself.
-The public system is underfunded and inconsistent, but Nairobi Mombasa and a few other cities have private hospitals like Aga Khan and Nairobi Hospital that deliver solid care for straightforward needs at a fraction of Western prices.
-The country scores a 6 out of 10 on healthcare quality, which means it is adequate for routine care and many procedures, but complex or emergency situations may require medical evacuation to South Africa or back home.
-Most Americans retiring in Kenya start with SafetyWing at around $45 a month while they research local private insurance options, which is a reasonable bridge strategy.
-Bureaucracy for residency requires patience, particularly around the Class G or investor-based permits, and banking setup can be slow.
-English is widely spoken at a high proficiency level across Kenya, which removes the language barrier almost entirely compared to most non-English-speaking retirement destinations.
+Healthcare demands honesty.
+The public system is underfunded and uneven, but Nairobi, Mombasa, and a few other cities house private hospitals like Aga Khan and Nairobi Hospital delivering solid routine care at a fraction of Western prices.
+The 6-of-10 rating means adequate for most needs, with complex or emergency situations potentially requiring evacuation to South Africa or home.
+SafetyWing at roughly $45 monthly serves as the standard bridge while researching local private options.
+English runs at high proficiency nationwide, removing the language barrier almost entirely compared with most non-English retirement destinations.

-Before you fly over on your 90 visa-free days to do a proper scouting trip, grab an Airalo eSIM so you have data working the minute you land at Jomo Kenyatta and can navigate without burning through your phone plan.
-Spend those first weeks across at least two cities, price out actual apartments rather than trusting online estimates, and talk to expats who have been there longer than a year rather than those still in the honeymoon phase.
-Start the residency research early because the permit timelines for Americans retiring in Kenya can stretch longer than expected.
-The FIRE number for Kenya is achievable for many people who thought full retirement was still a decade away, but the lifestyle demands an honest conversation about risk tolerance before you wire your brokerage gains and start calling Nairobi home.
+Use the 90 visa-free days for a real scouting trip, landing with a Saily eSIM active so maps and rides work the moment you clear Jomo Kenyatta.
+Spend those weeks across at least two cities, price actual apartments instead of trusting online averages, and talk to expats past their first year rather than those still honeymooning.
+Start residency research early, since permit timelines for Americans can stretch longer than expected.
+Kenya's FIRE number puts full retirement within reach years earlier than most people assume, but the lifestyle demands an honest conversation about risk tolerance before the brokerage account gets liquidated.

 Similar Countries by Monthly Budget